y34hbuddy/WSONE-Docs/docs/doc1.md

 title: What is Workspace ONE UEM
 custom_edit_url: https://github.com/numberlock11/WSONE-Docs/blob/master/docs/doc1.md
 ---
-Learn how to set up and configure the components of VMware Workspace ONE® UEM powered by AirWatch.
+Learn how to set up and configure the components of VMware Workspace ONE® UEM powered by "AirWatch".
 Together, these components manage mobile endpoints, desktop operating systems, and corporate resources like apps and email.

 ![wsone](assets/wsone.png)